14 Useful Tips for Awesome SEO Optimized Blog Posts

 Then your keyword should be in the first paragraph of your introduction.

 Write like you talk.
 Well, mostly.
-Fluent, natural conversation on any topic will have the keywords about that topic in the conversation.
+Fluent, natural conversation on any topic generates keywords about that topic in the conversation.

 Just because we are writing, and we know they are keywords, doesn’t mean it should sound odd.